I wish I had Taken my Reflexologist More Seriously

 Seven years ago I was visiting my reflexologist at six weekly intervals, which I fully believe kept my whole body working correctly, and without pain.
 This was following decades, pre reflexology, of back problems, chiropractors, acupuncture, etc. when stress was causing the muscles to tighten and 'pull' my back out!
 I was enjoying life again, swimming and dancing, caring for my grandchild of five years, with the lifting that entails, all without a problem.

 However, I then began to suffer from a 'blocked' right ear, had difficulty hearing and experienced pain gradually spreading across the right side of my face.

-Over the period of two years my Doctor syringed, medicated, did what he could, and sent me to an ENT Specialist.
+Over a period of two years, my Doctor syringed, medicated, did what he could, and sent me to an ENT Specialist.
 I was told there was 'nothing to worry about, just tiny ear canals and a wax build-up'.
 So the Specialist used a minute syringe and cleared the wax.
-The pain went, and the relief from distorted hearing was great!
-Over the next five years on my visits for Reflexology I was told 'there seems to be some blockage there'.
+The pain went, and the relief from the distorted hearing was great!
+Over the next five years on my visits for Reflexology, I was told 'there seems to be some blockage there'.
 I agreed the problem was returning.
 My therapist tried more in-depth reflexology, 'Hopi' Candles, with plenty of wax showing in the analysis from the left ear, but none from the right.
 Odd!
-Three times over those five years I was sent back to ENT by my Dr when the pain became unbearable, and had the usual mini syringe procedure, but each time it cleared less!
+Three times over those five years I was sent back to ENT by my Dr when the pain became unbearable and had the usual mini syringe procedure, but each time it cleared less!

 I had monthly Reflexology Sessions (I didn't need them more often as they worked so well), totally decreasing the sometimes violent pain, helping my balance and so totally keeping me calm and my whole system working well, therefore healing as rapidly as possible.